 How do I apply?

 You can apply for up to 5 choices of courses on the UCAS form.
 You do not have to use up all 5 and the combination of choices should reflect what or where you wish to study.
 You might pick 5 different courses at the same university or the same course at 5 different universities, the decision is yours.

 Will I be interviewed?

-If you are interested in transferring from another UK university to SOAS, either to continue the same course at SOAS or to start another course you must do so through UCAS.
-It is sometimes possible to grant exemptions from part of the course at SOAS in respect of previous study although students are always expected to complete two years of study at the School.
+If you are interested in transferring from another UK university to SOAS, either to continue the same course or to start another course, you must do so through UCAS.
+Please refer to UCAS's Changing Or Leaving Your Course, which addresses what you will need to consider.